getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 DependenciesV2 is under the [**experimental** flag](https://porter.sh/docs/configuration/configuration/#experimental-feature-flags), and therefore shared dependencies is an experimental feature.
 Proceed with caution.

-To enable DependenciesV2 you must set the experimental flag.
-This can be done by setting an environment variable:
+You can enable the experimental flag, thus enabling DependenciesV2, by setting an environment variable as follows:
 ```
 PORTER_EXPERIMENTAL=dependencies-v2
 ```